MaxHalford/eaopt/README.md

 ## Roadmap

 - Error handling.
-- More tests.
+- 100% test coverage.
 - Statistics.
 - Benchmarking.
 - Compare with other algorithms/libraries.
-- Implement/generalize genetic operators.
+- Implement more genetic operators.
 - More examples.

 ## Why use gago?